edabodog-sudo/DBMS_05/README.md

 be emptied to respect foreign key constraints?

 > *Your answer:*No SQLite does not support TRUNCATE TABLE.
-This command exists in PostgreSQL, MySQL, SQL Server… but not in SQLite.b  Ein Alternative in SQLite is: DELETE FROM table_name;
+This command exists in PostgreSQL, MySQL, SQL Server… but not in SQLite.
+Ein Alternative in SQLite is: DELETE FROM table_name;
 You must delete tables in an order that respects foreign key constraints.
-Sp the dependency chain is:
+So the dependency chain is:
 > buch → exemplar → ausleihe
 mitglied → ausleihe